 For you as the plaintiff, this has several different advantages that will help your position.
 First, and most important, is that the corporate defendant will have deeper pockets than the driver of the bus.
 The driver is a salaried employee and likely would not have the assets to pay millions of dollars so a verdict against them would not help you much.

-The bus company will have insurance or a fund available to settle the claim.
-A bus company like the Chicago Transit Authority is sued dozens of times each year and has money to fund a lawsuit settlement.
+The company will likely have an insurance company or a fund available to settle the claim.
+A government entity like the Chicago Transit Authority is sued dozens of times each year and has money to fund a lawsuit settlement.
 For them, this is a cost of doing business.
-In fact, many of the bus accident settlements in Illinois are with the CTA.
+In fact, many of the bus injury settlements in Illinois are with the CTA.

 How do I Prove That the Bus Operator and Company Were at Fault for the Accident?

 A bus company's standard of care is slightly different than that of the average driver on the road.
-A bus company is a common care, and each state has their own standards for the duty of care that a common carrier must uphold.
-In general, the duties of a common carrier include measures that must be taken to ensure that the passengers are safe on the bus.
+A bus company is a common carrier, and each state has its own standards for the duty of care that a common carrier must uphold.
+In general, the duty that common carrier law includes measures that must be taken to ensure that the passengers are safe on the bus.

 In Illinois, the relevant law is the Common Carrier Liability Act (740 ILCS 25/).
 This imposes the highest safety standards on the operator of the bus.
 In some cases, this is even higher than that imposed on the driver of a car on the road.